RosettaCommons/documentation/internal_documentation/GithubWorkflow.md

     If you already have a local clone of the RosettaCommons/rosetta repo, you can convert it to reference your fork (see below).

-3. Create a development branch in your local repository Your fork is your own personal workspace, so feel free to name your branch whatever you want -- you do not need to namespace it with your Github username
+3. Create a development branch in your local repository Your fork is your own personal workspace, so feel free to name your branch whatever you want -- you do not need to namespace it with your GitHub username
     Just keep in mind that the branch name will be visible to others when you eventually make a PR

 4. Code, Code, Code
     Make your changes in the local repository

 5. Create tests for your new code
     Run the tests locally.
-Also check the existing tests to make sure you didn't accidentally break anyting.
+Also check the existing tests to make sure you didn't accidentally break anything.

-6. Push your branch to your Github fork
+6. Push your branch to your GitHub fork
     Your changes will stay within your fork until you release them, so feel free to stash whatever you like there.

 7. Repeat 4-6 until your branch is ready

-8. Open a PR against the Main RosettaCommons/rosetta repo using the Github interface A PR is your way of giving back your code changes to the community.
+8. Open a PR against the Main RosettaCommons/rosetta repo using the GitHub interface A PR is your way of giving back your code changes to the community.

 9. Your PR will be reviewed by other members of the RosettaCommons